oisintohak/Workout-Interval-Timer---MS2/README.md

 - Option for an extended break after a set number of rounds.
 - Alarm or bell sound after rounds/breaks.
 - Progress bar showing current position in workout.
-- Options should be collapsable, to leave a minimal interface when timer is running.
+- Options should be collapsible, to leave a minimal interface when timer is running.

-### - Structure: How is the information structured and how is it logically grouped?
+### - Structure: How is the information structured, and how is it logically grouped?
 - Single page layout.
 - Simple, minimal UI for ease of use.
 - Play/Pause button and time display should be the largest elements on the page.